About Stinging Insect Allergy

 Still, emergency treatment should be sought immediately, as a mild initial reaction does not preclude a more severe delayed or secondary reaction.
 For those with severe insect allergies, the risk of anaphylactic shock, including serious cardiac and respiratory complications, can last for many hours following an insect bite or insect sting.

 If insect allergy is suspected, an allergist may perform allergy skin testing and/or blood testing to identify the specific insect and degree of sensitivity.
 Patients with insect allergies have the option of venom immunotherapy (VIT), a series of injections of small amounts of pure venom.
 Doses are increased over the course of treatment to build up a patient’s tolerance to venom proteins that trigger allergic reactions, helping to prevent allergic reactions.
 VIT is highly successful in providing long-term protection from potentially life-threatening insect sting reactions.

 If you or your child has a suspected insect allergy, schedule an appointment with one of our physicians at Allergy & Asthma Specialists of North Florida today.
-We have four convenient Jacksonville, FL locations on University Blvd., the Westside, in Mandarin and in Orange Park in nearby Clay County.
+We have four convenient Jacksonville, FL locations on St. John’s Bluff Road., the Westside, in Mandarin and in Orange Park in nearby Clay County.